julianalejandro224-rgb/fastboot-cmds/README.md

-# Essential ADB Fastboot Commands for Troubleshooting
+adb shell# Essential ADB Fastboot Commands for Troubleshooting

 ADB and Fastboot commands are powerful tools for Android users to troubleshoot and fix common device issues.
 This guide provides a list of essential commands and tips to help you take control of your device.